webgio/Rotativa/README.markdown

 ##Rotativa HQ

-[RotativaHQ.com](http://rotativahq.com) is a API (SaaS) version of Rotativa, hosted on Azure.
+[RotativaHQ.com](http://rotativahq.com) is an API (SaaS) version of Rotativa, hosted on Azure.
 You can register for free.